minetest/contentdb/docs/dev_intro.md

 ContentDB is a Python [Flask](https://flask.palletsprojects.com/en/2.0.x/) webservice.
 There's a PostgreSQL database, manipulated using the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/14/).

-When a user makes a request, Python Flask will direct the request to a *route* in an *blueprint*.
+When a user makes a request, Python Flask will direct the request to a *route* in a *blueprint*.
 A [blueprint](https://flask.palletsprojects.com/en/2.0.x/blueprints/) is a Flask construct to hold a set of routes.
 Routes are implemented using Python, and likely to respond by using database *models* and rendering HTML *templates*.